Auto Enrolment Pensions

 If you already have a workplace pension scheme, you must check to see if it meets the requirements of automatic enrolment.
 You would also need to confirm whether the scheme accepts all employees.
 You will need to contribute at least 1% of the employee’s qualifying earnings into the pension pot.
 This contribution rate will gradually increase over the next few years to 3% and eventually 5%.

 Types of schemes

-The Pensions Regulator (TPR) believed that most employers will chose a DC scheme as these pension schemes typically are run by large and expert pension providers.
+The Pensions Regulator (TPR) believed that most employers will choose a DC scheme as these pension schemes typically are run by large and expert pension providers.
 These schemes cost less overall and are free to employers, requiring less input from the employer.
-TPR states that small employers will not benefit from setting up a trust based pension scheme as they tend to be expensive and time-consuming to run the scheme effectively.
+TPR states that small employers will not benefit from setting up a trust-based pension scheme as they tend to be expensive and time-consuming to run the scheme effectively.

 Helping you choose a scheme

 My payroll clients often ask for guidance when it comes to selecting an automatic enrolment pension scheme for their employees.
 I will highlight certain important factors to you and check that it meets the requirements to qualify for AE.
 You should look at factors such as cost to the business, whether it is compatible with your existing payroll software and what tax relief the scheme uses.